A Design Space for Multiscale Visualization: Methods

+Since the Expand stage resulted in changes to the design space, we sought out further examples to validate the newly-refined dimensions.
+By this final Refine stage, we had exhausted all examples from author memory and domain expert suggestion, the majority of which were in real-world use rather than from academic literature.
+We conducted a systematic literature search to collect relevant examples from academic literature, validate the design space, and finalize the dimensions.

+We began by reviewing each of the 122 articles included in Cakmak et al.'s collection from 2021 \cite{cakmak2021multiscale}, which led to 19 new papers and 20 new examples (one paper contributed two systems).

+To collect more recent examples, we then conducted a search for multiscale visualization examples between 2021 and 2025.
+We used the Bielefeld Academic Search Engine (BASE), which meets quality requirements for academic literature searches \cite{gusenbauer2019academic}, and filtered the search to only include journal and conference articles since 2021 (inclusive).
+We used the same keywords used by Cakmak et al., namely the keyword ``visualization'' paired with one of the following terms: ``multiple scales'', ``multiresolution'', ``multiple levels of detail'', ``multi-level'', and ``multiscale'' \cite{cakmak2021multiscale}.
+We chose the same keywords for consistency and because we agree with their previous analysis that these are the most commonly used terms for these techniques.
+Our goal was to reach theoretical saturation to validate our design space, not to collect a fully exhaustive set of examples of multiscale visualization instantiations.

+Our initial search returned 161 results.
+We then reviewed each article and used the same inclusion criterion as above, coverage of multiscale visualization systems, yielding 8 additional articles.
+The backward chaining from Cakmak et al.~and the keyword search led to the 28 new examples that we call the \textbf{systematic set}.
+We coded these new examples in the design space.

+We also removed 14 previously-collected examples as they no longer met our finalized inclusion criteria.
+We added one additional example after our systematic literature search based on reviewer recommendation.
+At the end of the Refine stage, our corpus contained 52 examples: 10 examples remained from the initial set, 13 from the expansion set, and 29 from the systematic set.

-We then coded all examples in the systematic set in our design space dimensions.
-During this iteration, we did not identify any meaningful differences between examples which were not already described by our design space, validating it.
+During this iteration, we did not identify any meaningful differences between examples that were not already described by our design space, validating that we had achieved saturation.
 However, our reflection on the entire corpus at the end of this stage led to refinements to the design space to improve understandability.
-Finally, we re-coded all 54 examples in the corpus into our final set of dimensions and choices.
+Finally, we re-coded all 52 examples in the corpus into our final set of dimensions and choices.
 We present the full and final design space in detail in Section~\ref{sec:design-space}.